Can a consultant invoice through an LTD (ApS)? – and why it can get VERY expensive in tax if you get it wrong!

 Often bringing the total tax to more than 100%.

-There are examples from the tax court, however, where already paid salary in the LTD to a shareholder is deducted from the taxable amount before tax is calculated.
+There are examples from the tax court, however, where already paid salary in the ApS to a shareholder is deducted from the taxable amount before tax is calculated.

 But there are also situations where the full amount is taxed once more.